palashpulsar/cycling-project-demo/README.md

-##Pace Strategy
+## Pace Strategy

 This is a Django-based web-application designed for cycling coaches.
 In this application, a coach can upload a route (GPX format), and implant his/her voice instruction over the route.
 When a cyclist arrives over a point, he/she hears the instruction of the coach.

 ## Background of the project

-This project was a part of [Servoped Oy] (http://servoped.com), a Finnish company.
-A demo version of Pace Strategy was prepared to be shown to coaches.
+This project was a part of [Servoped Oy](http://servoped.com), a Finnish company.
+A demo version of Pace Strategy was prepared to show the product to coaches.

 Servoped later decided to switch its focus to bigger and lucrative automotive market, and hence this project was scrapped.